PartialShawn/shawns-cheatsheets/github-cheatsheet.md

 # Other notes
-* User merge which will show when the new changes were merged in.
+* Use merge which will show when the new changes were merged in.
 Rebase rewinds and commits everything together on a linear history, retaining more commits, I think.
 * Check out / commit
 * [Use Branches](https://thenewstack.io/dont-mess-with-the-master-working-with-branches-in-git-and-github/)
 * [Creating a release](https://help.github.com/articles/creating-releases/)